osisoft/PI-Adapter/V1.3/Configuration/discovery-configuration.md

 ## Discoveries status example

 The following example shows the status of all discoveries.
-The discovery id in this example was auto-generated.
+The discovery id in this example was auto-generated.<br>
+**Note:** This is an example.
+It does not necessarily reflect the adapter you are currently using.

 ```json
 [